-Prerequisite: QCT 101 or Consent 3 lecture hours per week Fulfills core elements: None
+Prerequisite: QCT 101 or Consent

 The total quality control concept in planning, organizing and implementing an effective system is the focus of this course.
 Details of how to plan a quality system, set up the organizational structure, integrate support activities, install controls and measure results are discussed.
 The work of quality information equipment engineering is outlined.
 The main jobs of quality control are defined in terms of design control, material control, product control and special studies such as GMP manual development and compliance.